The Bankrate promise

 How to find your current purchase APR

-If your credit card is currently offering a promotional or introductory APR, this section of your statement will also let you know how much longer the promotional APR will last.
-That way, you can be prepared to pay interest on any balances remaining after your 0 percent intro APR ends—which is especially important if you are using a balance transfer credit card with an intro APR to pay off credit card debt.
+If your credit card is currently offering a promotional or introductory APR, your statement will let you know how much longer the promotional APR will last.
+That way, you can be prepared to pay interest on any balances remaining after your 0 percent intro APR ends.
+Learning how to read your credit card statement will help in this process.

-Knowing how credit card purchase APR works can help you make smart decisions about which credit card to choose—and how quickly you might want to pay off your credit card balances.
 Remember that the regular purchase APR applies when no other interest rate takes precedence.
-If your credit card has an introductory interest rate, for example, the regular purchase APR will kick in when the intro rate expires.
-If you want to know your current purchase APR, check your credit card statement or log into your account.
+If your credit card has an introductory interest rate, for example, the regular purchase APR will kick in when the introductory rate expires.
+If you want to know your current purchase APR, check your credit card statement or log in to your account.